These are the points that should be familiar to you after today’s class.

 Locke opens chapter 8 with a strong claim that consent is a necessary condition of two things:

 Political authority: the state has the right to exercise political power only over those who consent to its rule.

 Political obligation: people are obliged to obey the state only if they consent to do so.

 But how is consent to obey the state given?
-We talked about Locke’s answer and Hume’s objections.
+We will talk about Locke’s answer and Hume’s objections.

-So what have all of us done?
+So what have we all done?
 Locke’s answer is that we have all tacitly consented to obey the government without having made any “expressions of it at all” (§119).

 every man, that hath any possessions, or enjoyment of any part of the dominions of any government, doth thereby give his tacit consent, and is as far forth obliged to obedience to the laws of that government, during such enjoyment, as any one under it; whether this his possession be of land, to him and his heirs for ever, or a lodging only for a week; or whether it be barely travelling freely on the highway; and, in effect, it reaches as far as the very being of any one within the territories of that government. (§119)